Y0Coss/docs-fork/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-asia.md

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/field-ssh-key.png){.thumbnail}

-To configure your SSH key, please refer to the 'Associate an SSH key with GitHub (for private GitHub repositories only)' step below.
+To configure your SSH key, please refer to the "Attach an SSH key to GitHub (only for private GitHub repositories)" step below.

 #### Attach an SSH key to GitHub (only for private GitHub repositories) <a name="linkSSHKey"></a>